solstag/scaleupbrazil/captricity/NOTES-FOR-CAPTRICITY.md

 * it would be useful to be able to encode skip patterns into the template, so that we don't get charged for trying to read fields which are structurally blank

+* it would be useful to be able to archive jobs, ie, to move them to a folder or something so that we didn't have to delete them, but they didn't always show up in the list on the job management page